TeamNewPipe/documentation/docs/06_documentation.md

 ![termux_files](img/termux_files.png)

 ## Updating
 Sometimes, mkdocs changes the way of how it serves, or the syntax will differ.
 This is why you should make sure to always run the latest version of mkdocs.
-To check. simply run `pip3 install --upgrade mkdocs` or `sudo pip3 install --upgrade mkdocs` if you installed pip system wide on a Linux/BSD* system.
+To check, simply run `pip3 install --upgrade mkdocs` or `sudo pip3 install --upgrade mkdocs` if you installed pip system wide on a Linux/BSD* system.

 ## Using mkdocs
 In order to extend this documentation, you have to clone it from its [GitHub repository](https://github.com/TeamNewPipe/documentation).
 When you clone it, you will find a [mkdocs.yml](https://github.com/TeamNewPipe/documentation/blob/master/mkdocs.yml) file, and a [docs](https://github.com/TeamNewPipe/documentation/tree/master/docs) directory inside.
 The yaml file is the [config file](https://www.mkdocs.org/user-guide/configuration/) while in the directory docs the documentation files are stored. [here](https://www.mkdocs.org/user-guide/writing-your-docs/) is a guide about how to use mkdocs.